lino-framework/lino/docs/dev/install.rst

 System requirements
 ===================

 #.
-Lino requires **Python 2**.
-We just did not yet take the time to
+Lino theoretically works under **Python 3**, but we currently
-    make it work with Python 3.
-Any contribution is welcome.
+    still recommend **Python 2**.
+If you just want it to work, then choose Py2.
+Otherwise give it a try under Python 3 and report our experience.

 #.
 We assume you have pip_ installed. `pip` is not automatically
     bundled with Python 2, but it has become the de-facto standard.